JoonasJor/OpenWBT/README.md

 1. https://github.com/OpenTeleVision/TeleVision
 2. https://github.com/unitreerobotics/avp_teleoperate

+# More to say
+We evaluate our model on over 5 different Unitree G1 and at over 5 different locations.
+The performance is very robust.
+If you strictly follow our sim2real deployment code, there shouldn't be any problem.
+However, we still suggest adopting a conservative strategy for the first-time deployment (keep a safe distance from the robot, get ready to kill the policy at any time).
+If you meet any unusual robot behavior, you can directly contact us.

+## Clearification:
+Though the technology behind OpenWBT is mainly supported by our recent paper [R2S2](https://zzk273.github.io/R2S2/), this open source project is not a strict reproduction of this paper.
+We add a lot of engineering tricks to make sure the policy can be deployed as robust as possible for the community and best suited for tele-operation.

 # Contact us

 If you'd like to discuss anything, feel free to send an email to zhikaizhang273@gmail.com or add WeChat: zzk273939.